bcowgill/bsac-linux-cfg/bin/mocha-dark/README.md

 * configure using json5 instead of package.json
 * configure to run tests in src/ or test/ dir as .test.js or .spec.js

+Note, source env.local before doing anything. it aliases npm to npm-json5

+rename .test.js as .skip.js if they demonstrate a failing test, you can run them manually as below.

+Testing mocha dark color scheme:

+Run a single test plan:

+npm run test1 test/a-failing-test.skip.js
+  -- to see how failing tests look (normally skipped)

+npm run test1 test/a-first-test.test.js
+  -- to see how passing tests look

+npm run testall
+  -- to run even skip.js tests

+etc.

 TODO

+* First, check mocha tests in browser working, then dark scheme, then update mocha to latest and update css
 * node version of perl -pne filtering
 * .html for browser testing
 * use of mocha dark color